aspose-email/Aspose.Email-Products/email/en/net/conversion/ics-to-pst/_index.md

 {{% /blocks/products/pf/agp/text %}}

-+  Load ICS file with MailMessage.Load.
++  Load ICS file with Calendar.Appointment.Load.
-+  Call the Save method.
++  Save as MSG to MemoryStream.
++  Create a PST file
 +  Pass the output file path with PST file extension.
++  Call AddMessage method.
++  Pass the MapiMessage loaded from MemoryStream.
 +  PST file will be saved at the specified path.

 {{% /blocks/products/pf/agp/feature-section-col %}}